In this article, I will tell you why I chose to invest in the German real estate market, specifically through the Planet Home platform.

 How to Invest in German Property – The Easy Way

-The volume of investment raised by crowd-investing platforms for property developments and redevelopments surged by 92.5 percent in 2016.
+The volume of investment raised by crowd-investing platforms for property developments and redevelopments has been doubling every year and there are no signs of saturation yet.

 Bonds belong to the investment class of securities under the German Securities Trading Act (Wertpapierhandelsgesetz, WpHG), in which creditor rights, in particular interest and repayment of the borrowed money, are securitized.